Abu Dhabi royals involved in RBS talks - sources

 "During the whole euro crisis, it's been interesting to see how the Gulf sovereign wealth funds have generally stayed away from making a move.
 Maybe now that things have settled down a little, there could be a shift in that thinking," said David Butter, an independent Middle East analyst.

-The FT cited people close to the discussions as saying talks have taken place over the course of the last three years into a potential investment in RBS and Britain's other big part-nationalised banks, Lloyds (LLOY.L).
+The FT cited people close to the discussions as saying talks have taken place over the course of the last three years into a potential investment in RBS and Britain's other big part-nationalised banks, Lloyds.

 Abu Dhabi investors could invest up to 5 billion pounds in RBS stock -- potentially equivalent to a 14 percent equity stake, the FT said.
 The remainder would be injected as contingent capital.